-Did you know that just being a little more mindful in everyday life can have a positive effect on stress and anxiety?
+Did you know that being a little more mindful in everyday life can have a positive effect on your stress and anxiety levels?

 Mindfulness can be as simple as focusing more of your attention on the present.

 If you’re feeling a bit stressed, injured or empty, then now would be a great time to start!